SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI/ai_ref_overview.md

 ### Glossary
 - **SEMM91:** Scandinavian Extreme Metal Manager '91, the game title for this project.
+- **retailer:** a place that sells records
+- **promotion:** act of trying to inform the elites about a record
+- **bulletin board:** a target for a promotional action
+- **social hub:** a place where the band members socialize beyond working with their music

 ### Current Progress
-- First rudimentary steps to flesh out the project and its structure (19.9.2025)
+- First rudimentary steps to flesh out the project and its structure, use cases and such (19.9.2025) WORK IN PROGRESS